walmartlabs/lacinia/docs/fields.rst

 Fields are the basic building block of GraphQL data.

 :doc:`objects` and :doc:`interfaces <interfaces>` are composed of fields.
-Queries and mutations are a special kind of field.
+Queries, mutations, and subscriptions are also special kinds of fields.

 **Fields are functions**.
 Or, more specifically, fields are a kind of operation that begins with some data, adds in other details (such as field arguments provided